Texas ends 6-game skid 7-1 over Angels, who had won 5 in row

 Jared Walsh led off the fifth with a homer for the only Angels run.

-Isiah-Kiner Falefa had a sacrifice fly in the fifth, and Nick Solak immediately added another for Texas for a 6-1 lead.
-Kiner-Falefa had a single in the first that extended his hitting streak to 11 games.
+Isiah-Kiner Falefa had one of three sacrifice flies for Texas added to its lead.
+That was after he had a single in the first inning to extend his hitting streak to 11 games.

 TRAINER’S ROOM

-Angels: LF Justin Upton left the game after getting hit by a pitch on his left wrist in the fourth inning.
-The Angels said after the game that X-rays were negative and he was considered day to day. … INF David Fletcher (left ankle sprain) missed his eighth game, but could come off the injured list as early as Thursday.
-Manager Joe Maddon says Fletcher is getting close.
+Angels: INF David Fletcher (left ankle sprain) missed his eighth game, but could come off the injured list as early as Thursday.
+Maddon said Fletcher is getting close.
 “I haven’t heard of any setbacks,” Maddon said. … INF Franklin Barreto (left shoulder) was placed on the 10-day injured list.

 Rangers: DH/OF Shin-Soo Choo was out of the lineup with a sprained right wrist.
 He got hurt on a headfirst slide into the plate Monday.
 Manager Chris Woodward said Choo was “pretty sore” and could go on the injured list if he’s not going to be available to play within a couple of days.